Window Treatment Terms and Definitions

 Ripplefold Style Traversing Drapes - the pleating of this style of drapery is achieved by the spacing of the carriers.
 This pleating style is unique because both the front and the back of the finished product will look the same.
-This is also known as “roll pleat” style.
+This is also known as the “roll pleat” style.

 Rod - typically adjustable with various options of styles and finishes to choose from.
 Rods can be smooth, reeded, or fluted to perform their various tasks.

-Rod Mounted Valances - material is attached to a decorative rod and mounted above the window.
+Rod Mounted Valances - the material is attached to a decorative rod and mounted above the window.
 Mounting hardware is intended to be used as a decorative feature and not hidden or disguised.

-Rod Pocket - an open ended fabric sleeve where a curtain rod can be inserted.
+Rod Pocket - an open-ended fabric sleeve where a curtain rod can be inserted.
 Sometimes also called a “casing.”

 Rod Pocket Valance - a valance with a rod pocket, which will be based on the rod specifications.
-It is lined with standard lining except for sheers, casements and lace and banding or trim can be added at the bottom.
+It is lined with standard lining except for sheers, casements, and lace, and banding or trim can be added at the bottom.

 Roll Pleat Style Traversing Drapes - the pleating of this style of drapery is achieved by the spacing of the carriers.
 This pleating style is unique because both the front and the back of the finished product will look the same.
-This is also known as “ripplefold pleat” style.
+This is also known as the “ripplefold pleat” style.

 Roller Shades - a flat shade attached to a rolling mechanism that allows the treatment to extend down to cover a window or roll up to the casing at the top to expose the window.
-Roller shades can be made from vinyl, fabric, woven woods, mesh or screen-like materials.
+Roller shades can be made from vinyl, fabric, woven woods, mesh, or screen-like materials.

 Roman Shades - a soft window treatment made from a piece of fabric or textile that evenly stacks as it is raised by a cord or a pull.

-Room Darkening Window Treatments - window treatments designed to keep out as much light as possible by providing 100% opacity (meaning no light will pass through the material).
+Room Darkening Window Treatments - window treatments are designed to keep out as much light as possible by providing 100% opacity (meaning no light will pass through the material).
 This does not mean that zero light will be able to enter the room through other means such as openings within the product or light gaps on the sides, but when the treatment is closed, the room will be noticeably darker.

 Route Hole - the punch in the slat that the lift cords run through.

 Routeless Blinds - blinds that have notches cut in the front and back of each slat as opposed to having routed holes for the lift cords.
 This provides superior privacy and is better at blocking light rays that come through the routed holes.
-Also each slat may be removed easily for cleaning.
+Also, each slat may be removed easily for cleaning.